devicemanager/audk/README.md

-# Acidanthera UEFI Development Kit
+# devicemanager UEFI Development Kit

 AUDK is a fork of [EDK II project](https://github.com/tianocore/edk2) focused on security.<br>
 The main goal of AUDK project is to bring the best practices of secure code development into firmware domain.<br>